github/docs/content/actions/creating-actions/creating-a-javascript-action.md

 git push --follow-tags
 ```

-As an alternative to checking in your `node_modules` directory you can use a tool called [`@vercel/ncc`](https://github.com/vercel/ncc) to compile your code and modules into one file used for distribution.
+Checking in your `node_modules` directory can cause problems.
+As an alternative, you can use a tool called [`@vercel/ncc`](https://github.com/vercel/ncc) to compile your code and modules into one file used for distribution.

 1. Install `vercel/ncc` by running this command in your terminal.
   `npm i -g @vercel/ncc`